Akademicki-Klub-Lotniczy/ardupilot-sitl-docker/readme.md

 Or if you HAVE to use just docker, here's your long boi:

 `docker run -it --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/home/akl/.Xauthority:rw" wnt3rmute/ardupilot-sitl ./sim_vehicle.py -L Ballarat --console --map -v ArduCopter -N`

+# How this works

+GUI works through sharing the `.Xauthority` file (see tutorials on how to use host's X from inside Docker.
+Wayland works through XWayland (last time that I checked).